Anti-imperialism: United Kingdom and Canada

-Sometimes liberals also oppose imperialism.
-However, liberal anti-imperialists are distinct from socialist anti-imperialists because they are not support anti-capitalism or protectionism.
+Soviet Union

+The nations which were part of the Soviet sphere of influence were nominally independent countries with separate governments that set their own policies, but those policies had to stay within certain limits decided by the Soviet Union.
+These limits were enforced by the threat of intervention by Soviet forces, and later the Warsaw Pact.
+Major military invasions took place in East Germany in 1953, Hungary in 1956, Czechoslovakia in 1968 and Afghanistan from 1979 to 1989.
+Countries in the Eastern Bloc were considered satellite states.

+The Soviet Union exhibited tendencies common to historic empires.
+The notion of "Soviet empire" often refers to a form of "classic" or "colonial" empire with communism only replacing conventional imperial ideologies such as Christianity or monarchy, rather than creating a revolutionary state.
+Academically the idea is seen as emerging with Richard Pipes' 1957 book The Formation of the Soviet Union: Communism and Nationalism, 1917–1923, but it has been reinforced, along with several other views, in continuing scholarship.
+Several scholars hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation states.
+According to some historians, the Soviet Union practiced colonialism similar to conventional imperial powers.

+South Korea

 South Korean liberals have opposed Chinese and Japanese imperialism.
-"No Japan Movement" is related to anti-imperialist sentiment in South Korea.
+The No Japan Movement is related to anti-imperialist sentiment in South Korea.
 On August 14, 2019, seven politicians of the DPK's descendants of independence activists said at a press conference, "In the spirit of Great Korean Independence 100 years ago, let's overcome the economic invasion of Shinzo Abe's government."
 (100년 전 대한독립의 정신으로 아베 정부 경제침략을 이겨내자.)
 South Korean liberals, unlike protectionist anti-imperialists, believing that the Japanese government's actions that undermined the "free trade principle" (자유무역 원칙 or 자유무역 철칙) during the Japan–South Korea trade dispute were far-right imperialist 'economic invasion'.
 (South Korean liberals argue that the Japanese government caused unfair damage to the South Korean economy to avoid compensation for Korean victims of Japanese war crimes during the past imperialist Japan.)

-Some modern liberals in the United States, including Dennis Kucinich, support non-interventionism.
+South Korean liberals also oppose the appropriation of Korean culture of the Chinese people.

 Criticism

 Antonio Negri and Michael Hardt assert that traditional anti-imperialism is no longer relevant.
 In the book Empire, Negri and Hardt argue that imperialism is no longer the practice or domain of any one nation or state.
 Rather, they claim, the "Empire" is a conglomeration of all states, nations, corporations, media, popular and intellectual culture and so forth; and thus, traditional anti-imperialist methods and strategies can no longer be applied against them.

+The Estonian political scientist Maria Mälksoo argues that a blind spot in postcolonial studies linked to anti-imperialist movements is that they often ignore Russian imperialism and colonialism.